python-sdbus/python-sdbus/docs/examples.rst

     async def print_clock() -> None:
-        # Use async for loop to print clock signals we recieve
+        # Use async for loop to print clock signals we receive
         async for x in example_object.clock:
             print('Got clock: ', x)